cloudwego/sonic-rs/README.md

 ## Features
 1. Serde into Rust struct as `serde_json` and `serde`.

-2. Parse/Serialize JSON for untyped document, which can be mutable.
+2. Parse/Serialize JSON for untyped `sonic_rs::Value`, which can be mutable.

 3. Get specific fields from a JSON with the blazing performance.